Federated Learning on Virtual Heterogeneous Data with Local-global Distillation: Abstract

 \section{Abstract}

-Despite Federated Learning (FL)'s trend for learning machine learning models in a distributed manner, it is susceptible to performance drops when training on heterogeneous data.
-Recently, dataset distillation has been explored in order to improve the efficiency and scalability of FL by creating a smaller, synthetic dataset that retains the performance of a model trained on the local private datasets. \emph{We discover that using distilled local datasets can amplify the heterogeneity issue in FL.} To address this, we propose a new method, called \textbf{Fed}erated Virtual Learning on Heterogeneous Data with \textbf{L}ocal-\textbf{G}lobal \textbf{D}istillation (\ours{}), which trains FL using a smaller synthetic dataset (referred as \emph{virtual data}) created through a combination of local and global distillation.
-Specifically, to handle synchronization and class imbalance, we propose iterative distribution matching to allow clients to have the same amount of balanced \emph{local virtual data}; to harmonize the domain shifts, we use federated gradient matching to distill \emph{global virtual data} that are shared with clients without hindering data privacy to rectify heterogeneous local training via enforcing local-global feature similarity.
-We experiment on both benchmark and real-world datasets that contain heterogeneous data from different sources.
-Our method outperforms \textit{state-of-the-art} heterogeneous FL algorithms under the setting with a very limited amount of distilled virtual data.
+While Federated Learning (FL) is gaining popularity for training machine learning models in a decentralized fashion, numerous challenges persist, such as asynchronization, computational expenses, data heterogeneity, and gradient and membership privacy attacks.
+Lately, dataset distillation has emerged as a promising solution for addressing the aforementioned challenges by generating a compact synthetic dataset that preserves a model's training efficacy. \emph{However, we discover that using distilled local datasets can amplify the heterogeneity issue in FL.} To address this, we propose \textbf{Fed}erated Learning on Virtual Heterogeneous Data with \textbf{L}ocal-\textbf{G}lobal \textbf{D}ataset \textbf{D}istillation (\ours{}), where we seamlessly integrate dataset distillation algorithms into FL pipeline and train FL using a smaller synthetic dataset (referred as \emph{virtual data}).
+Specifically, to harmonize the domain shifts, we propose iterative distribution matching to inpaint global information to \emph{local virtual data} and use federated gradient matching to distill \emph{global virtual data} that serve as anchor points to rectify heterogeneous local training, without compromising data privacy.
+We experiment on both benchmark and real-world datasets that contain heterogeneous data from different sources, and further scale up to an FL scenario that contains a large number of clients with heterogeneous and class-imbalanced data.
+Our method outperforms \textit{state-of-the-art} heterogeneous FL algorithms under various settings.
+Our code is available at \url{https://github.com/ubc-tea/FedLGD}.